a-kissu/boorud/readme.md

 <h3> About </h3>

-Simple program to download images from safebooru through commandline.
+Simple program to download images from safebooru through command line.

 Simply execute ``boorud`` in your terminal(after adding it to your path) and input whatever it asks.
 Simple, isn't?